| |

 Proverbs 8:12 (AV, but with names capitalised as in modern translations)

 In Jewish writing Wisdom was personified in the manner of a goddess.
 This is most striking in Proverbs 3:19 and 8:22ff, which were cited to show that Wisdom had existed since the beginning of time.
 Indeed, she helped God to create the world (Proverbs 8:22 and Wisdom of Solomon 7:22-8:1).
-She was known as the Holy Wisdom, just as God"s spirit was known as the Holy Spirit.
-She came within a hair"s breadth of acknowledged Godhead by the same route as God"s word and God"s spirit.
+She was known as the Holy Wisdom, just as God's spirit was known as the Holy Spirit.
+She came within a hair's breadth of acknowledged Godhead by the same route as God's word and God's spirit.
 As Sophia (Greek for wisdom) Gnostics regarded her as a divine emanation, but the faction now considered orthodox was confused about her.
 Some represented her as incarnate in Christ.
-St Paul, for example, described Jesus by her title, the wisdom of God (1 Corinthians 1:24), and other writers explicitly identified her by what came to be Jesus Christ"s title, the Word of God.
+St Paul, for example, described Jesus by her title, the wisdom of God (1 Corinthians 1:24), and other writers explicitly identified her by what came to be Jesus Christ's title, the Word of God.
 Yet others identified her as the Holy Spirit, the spirit of God.
 She featured in early attempts to define a Christian Trinity, but was eventually dropped, possibly because of her sex.

-However she was seen, she was enormously important.
-For over 900 years, until the Muslims took it in 1453, the greatest church in Christendom was the Church of the Holy Wisdom in Constantinople.
+However Sophia was seen, she was enormously important.
+For over 900 years, until the Muslims took it in 1453, the greatest church in Christendom was the Hagia Sophia, the Church of the Holy Wisdom in Constantinople.
 Now Wisdom is something of an embarrassment, especially in the Western Church.
 She even has her name spelled with a small w.
 Often her name is kept in Greek: Hagia Sophia or translated as Sancta Sophia, so that most Western Christians who have heard of her assume her to be merely St Sophia.
 Stories were created in the Middle Ages to explain why Sophia had been canonised.
 According to the Golden Legend she was a woman who won her sainthood by witnessing the martyrdom of her three daughters, saints Faith, Hope and Charity.

 The Devil was a relatively late entrant into Jewish theology, from where he was incorporated into Christianity.
 Our concept of the Devil is essentially the one originally borrowed by the Jews from Zoroastrianism.
 He seems to have been adopted as a personal entity during the Babylonian Exile.
 As Satan he was first introduced into Judaism as a supernatural being in the first two chapters of the book of Job, where he appears to be on good terms with God.
 Christians saw him as a sort of henchman for the divinity.
-King James I described him as "God"s hangman"*.
+King James I described him as "God's hangman"*.

 The name Satan derives from the Hebrew word for adversary.
 In the New Testament the word was sometimes translated by the Greek word diabolos, meaning accuser or calumniator.
 English translations of the Bible generally retain the Hebrew word Satan but render diabolos into English as Devil.
 The Old Testament uses only the name Satan.
 The New Testament, written in Greek but drawing upon the Old Testament, uses both names.
 The English term accuser is also applied as a title (Revelation 12:10).